 Implementing flexibility with cards

-They also provide visibility of all transactions, with relevant details such as value, date, merchant, origin of transaction, as well as level three data such as VAT and invoice number.
+They also provide visibility of all transactions, with relevant details such as value, date, merchant, origin of transaction, as well as level three data such as invoice numbers.

 In the travel sector, making payments to hotels or airlines through cards is a very effective way of managing working capital.
 With international cards, it is now possible to make foreign currency payments as well.